-Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was \in 3,643m in 2021 compared with \in 1,535m in 2020.
+Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was -€3,557m in 2022 compared with €3,643m in 2021.
 Investment Income is dependent on the performance of the financial markets.
-Investment returns were positive in both 2021 and 2020.
-The growth in 2021 in particular was very strong.
+In line with external investment market movements, investment returns were negative in 2022 and positive in 2021.
 Investment income on policyholder unit linked assets is closely matched by a corresponding movement in policyholder unit linked liabilities.